Home » Comparison » AMD vs Intel: Which CPU is Better?

 AMD and the Intel CPUs offer performances that are very similar to the others.
 However, each of these specializes in specific things and also targets different sections of users.
 For example, AMD processors are known for better results in multi-tasking.
 This is one reason they are recommended for those who do not want to shell out too much money on laptops.
 Intel CPUs, on the other hand, are best for single-core tasks.
 They are faster but might be more expensive.

 However, AMD CPUs tend to offer better value for money.
-For gamers, a low-end segment laptop with an AMD processor also might give good results.
+While comparing AMD vs Intel gaming, a low-end segment laptop with an AMD processor also might give good results.
 However, users believe that Intel offers better performance for a higher price, but an AMD is a more reasonable option for a processor.
 For audio-video production or sound editing, Intel-based machines prove to give better outcomes.

 AMD has successfully been able to provide cheaper alternatives to CPUs in the last few years.
 Comparing AMD’s Ryzen 3 with Intel’s Core i3 processor, the former ranges between $95 and $120, while the latter ranges between $97 and $160.
 The lower price offered by AMD is one of the reasons why everyday users have started shifting to AMD from Intel in the last few years.